What it's like

 Choice from some 12+ sports including tennis, athletics, golf, table tennis, shooting, skiing.
 Strong county representation in rugby, hockey, cricket; frequent county athletics champions; national cross-country finalists; national youth canoeing champions in recent years; shooting at Bisley annually.
 Also bronze, silver and gold Duke of Edinburgh's Award (some 40 pa gold); CCF (optional; over 200 boys and girls); Millennium Volunteers.
 Up to 30 clubs, including science, history, chess, air rifle, quizzes, computing, art, Young Enterprise.

 Uniform: School uniform worn throughout.
 Houses and prefects: Competitive houses.
 Prefects, head boy, head of house and house prefects.
 School prefects appointed by Headmaster.
 Religion: Church of England.
 Christian worship compulsory.
 Social: Plays, musical events, choir.
 Trips abroad for eg fieldwork, skiing etc; rugby tours (eg New Zealand), cricket (eg West Indies); exchange with St Albans School, Washington DC.
-Pupils allowed to bring own car/motorbike/bike to school.
+Pupils allowed to bring own car or bike to school.
 Meals self-service.
 School shop.
 No alcohol allowed.